Club Drug Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Statistics on Club Drug Use, Misuse, and Addiction

-As of 2019, 13% of people over the age of 12 have abused illegal drugs within the past month.[2]
-While some prescription drugs are also used as club drugs, like Adderall, they are not as common.
+In 2019, approximately 13% of individuals aged 12 and older reported using illicit drugs in the past month.
+[2] While some prescription drugs are also used as club drugs, like Adderall, they are not as common.
 Most people prefer to try more intense drugs like LSD or ecstasy.
 What many people don’t realize is that a single recreational night of using these drugs can have serious health consequences.

 Effects of Club Drug Abuse

 Every club drug has different effects, and all of them have unique dangers.
-Since most clubmost of club drugsthem are taken with alcohol, fainting is a common side effect.
+Since most club drugs are taken with alcohol, fainting is a common side effect.
 Club drugs often act to enhance a person’s surroundings.
-This makes the bright lights and loud music in the environment more noticeable and engaging.
+This makes the environment’s bright lights and loud music more noticeable and engaging.
 Club drug abuse can also lead to headaches, dry mouth, fatigue, racing heart, and stomach troubles.

 Can You Overdose on Club Drugs?

-It is very easy to overdose on club drugs, especially if you’ve never tried them before.
-Many people are pressured by their friends to try them, and many end up taking too much.
+The risk of overdose on club drugs can be particularly high for individuals without prior experience due to unfamiliarity with the drug’s effects and the potential for misjudging doses.
+Many people are pressured by their friends to try them and take too much.
 This can cause them to overdose and become unresponsive.
 Some may die if they don’t get the treatment they need fast enough.

 Signs and Symptoms of Club Drugs Overdose

 The early signs of an overdose include confusion, headache, fatigue, irritability, nausea, and vomiting.
 As the symptoms get worse, the person may pass out and become unresponsive.
 Their heart may stop if it slows down too much.
 This is also true of their breathing.
-It is very possible for a person to die once they go unconscious.
-They may suffocate or they may die from drug toxicity.
+A person can die once they go unconscious.
+They may suffocate, or they may die from drug toxicity.

 What to do if you suspect someone is overdosing on Club Drugs: